humanmade/altis-documentation/other-docs/getting-started/README.md

 ## Running your project locally

 For local development, you'll also need to add a local server to your development dependencies.
-HM Platform includes support out-of-the-box for Chassis.
-Chassis is a virtual-machine environment, built on Vagrant and VirtualBox.
+HM Platform includes out-of-the-box support for [Chassis](http://chassis.io), a virtual-machine environment built on Vagrant and VirtualBox.

 *Note:* We are working on a Docker-based environment called Local Server, currently in preview.
 To try the preview version, see [the Local Server documentation](docs://local-server/)